-As at 31 December 2023 and 31 December 2022, management estimates that the expected credit loss on issued loans is not significant.
+As at 31 December 2024 and 31 December 2023, 100% of issued loans are allocated to Stage 1 and management estimates that the expected credit loss is not significant.

 Determining whether credit risk has increased significantly

 When determining whether the risk of default on a financial instrument has increased significantly since initial recognition, the Company considers reasonable and supportable information that is relevant and available without undue cost or effort.
 This includes both quantitative and qualitative information and analysis, based on the Company's historical experience and expert credit assessment and including forward-looking information.
 One of the criteria the Company uses for determining whether there has been a significant increase in credit risk is a backstop indicator of more than 30 days past due.
 As a backstop, the Company considers that a significant increase in credit risk occurs no later than when an asset is more than 60 days past due.
 For cash and cash equivalents the Company considers downgrade of credit rating assigned to the commercial banks as an indicator for the significant increase in credit risk.